Relative geometric assembly and mapping cones, Part I: The geometric model and applications: The isomorphism between the geometric and analytic realizations of the mapping cone

-are oriented homotopy invariants of $M$.
-Here $L(M)$ denotes the $L$-class and $f_M$ the (up to homotopy) canonical mapping $M\to B\pi_1(M)$.
-A group $\Gamma$ is said to satisfy the Novikov conjecture if the higher signatures $\mathrm{sign}_\nu(M)$ are homotopy invariants of $M$ for any $\nu\in H^*(B\Gamma)$ and $f:M\to B\Gamma$.
-The group $\Gamma$ is said to satisfy the strong Novikov conjecture if the assembly map $\mu:K_*(B\Gamma)\to K_*(C^*(\Gamma))$ is injective.
-It follows from the homotopy invariance of higher indices (see \cite{hilsskand}) that for a given group the strong Novikov conjecture implies the Novikov conjecture.
 In the literature \cite{Lott,weinnov}, one finds analogues to the Novikov conjecture in the relative setting.
-Homotopy invariance of higher signatures of manifolds with boundary was discussed in \cite{leichpiahigher}.
-We will now consider a strong version of the relative Novikov property and prove a result about the homotopy invariance of higher signatures.
+Homotopy invariance of relative higher signatures of manifolds with boundary was discussed in \cite{leichpiahigher}.
+We will now consider a strong version of the relative Novikov property and prove a result about the homotopy invariance of relative higher signatures.

 \begin{define} A group homomorphism $\phi:\Gamma_1\to \Gamma_2$ has the strong relative Novikov property if the free assembly mapping $\mu_{\rm geo}^\phi:K_*^{\rm geo}(B\phi)\to K_*^{\rm geo}(pt;\phi)$ is rationally injective. \end{define}